-There has been a process of merger and acquisition within the blood-testing machine companies who are Bioventix's customers.
-Such activity can result in the rationalisation of individual machines.
-Therefore, machines that feature Bioventix antibodies could be replaced by machines that do not.
-Even in the absence of such mergers and acquisitions, machines can be developed within a company such that assays featuring Bioventix antibodies are withdrawn or replaced.
+In recent years there has been a process of consolidation in the IVD market through mergers and acquisitions of the blood-testing machine manufacturers who are Bioventix's customers.
+Such activity can result in the rationalisation of product offerings by such suppliers.
+Therefore, blood-testing machines that feature Bioventix antibodies could be replaced by other machines that do not.
+Even in the absence of such mergers and acquisitions, bloodtesting machines may be developed by a customer such that assays featuring Bioventix antibodies are withdrawn or replaced.